webcodedsoft/pgrestify/docs-site/guide/orm/custom-repositories.md

 # Custom Repositories

-PGRestify supports custom repositories that extend the base Repository class with domain-specific methods and business logic.
-This allows you to encapsulate complex queries, add validation logic, and create reusable components that follow the repository pattern established by TypeORM.
+PGRestify supports custom repositories that extend the CustomRepositoryBase class with domain-specific methods and business logic.
+This allows you to encapsulate complex queries, add validation logic, and create reusable components that follow the repository pattern established by ORM.

 ## Overview